Royal Bavarian 5th Infantry

 World War I.

 Since Aug.
-1, 2000 you are the visitor on this webside
+1, 2000 you are the visitor on this website

 Copyright © 2000 by Rudolf Winziers